 ALSO READIncome Tax dept detects undisclosed income of over Rs 5300 cr More than Rs.
 1.37 Lakh Crore of tax evasion has been detected (Income Tax 69434; Customs 11405; Central Excise 13952; Service Tax 42727) among others There is inconsistency in filing income tax, says CBDT Chairman LS passes Income Tax amendment bill amid din 1 taxpayer owes 11% of India's individual income tax in 2014-15 (Special to IANS)

+There are still many members who have not yet provided their PAN details in the central database of ICAI," the communication, dated April 19, said.
+ICAI has asked the members in practice to update their PAN details latest by April 27.
 In case of failure to do so, the institute said it has been informed that the income tax department would block the e-filing account of members whose PAN details are not available with ICAI as well as of those where there is mismatch in names in the two databases.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)